zpzim/SCAMP/docs/source/environment.rst

 You need to have a cuda development environment set up in order to build SCAMP with GPU support.
 If you install SCAMP (or pyscamp) and it does not detect CUDA during installation it will install using CPU support only. cmake must detect your cuda installation, this can be especially tricky when using Windows and MSVC as you need to have the CUDA extensions for visual studio installed.

+Windows CUDA builds will only work using visual studio tools (and the CUDA visual studio extensions).
+This is due to the fact that the visual studio toolchain is the only suppored toolchain for compiling cuda on windows, changing the C++ compiler will cause nvcc to fail.
+Therefore you can only use other generators for C++ only builds.

 You can use the :ref:`configuration option <build-config-options>` FORCE_CUDA=1, to force SCAMP to build with CUDA (or fail).
-This currently only works on the CLI version, but will be added to the python module soon.
+This works when installing pyscamp as well using ``FORCE_CUDA=1 pip install pyscamp``.